tandstreethd/cypress-perlego-cucumber-typescript/README.md

 ## Description
 Cypress tests written using cucumber and typescript.
-These tests are ran against the Ted.com website
+These tests are ran against the perlego.com website.
+The Test cases are as follow:

+1. Navigate to our Search page.
+Notice different filters on the Search page.
+Validate that basic filter combinations return at least 5 pages of results.
+Try to keep filter selection and input as random as possible.

+2. Sign up.
+Store new credentials.
+Then log in and create a workspace.
+Payment can be bypassed by clicking on the Perlego logo.

+3. Password reset

 ## Setup
 Install Node.js (version LTS recommended) from https://nodejs.org